 James Hall, Educational Technologist

-James Hall supports faculty in website design and development, including departmental and grant-funded projects.
-He received his B.A. from Wake Forest University and moved to Richmond, Virginia to pursue graduate work at Virginia Commonwealth University.
-After completing an M.F.A. and additional post-graduate study in Information Systems, James worked as a graphic designer and web developer for state, corporate, and higher-ed organizations in the Richmond area.
-In addition to website projects, he is available for assistance with software and CCNMTL-supported technology, such as wikis and blogs.
+James Hall supports faculty in website design and development for departmental and grant-funded projects and administers Media Center servers.
+He received a B.A. from Wake Forest University and moved to Richmond, Virginia for graduate study at Virginia Commonwealth University.
+After completing an M.F.A. and post-graduate work in Information Systems, James worked as a graphic designer and web developer for corporate and higher-ed organizations in the Richmond area.
+In addition to website projects, he is available for assistance with desktop hardware and software and CCNMTL-supported technology including CourseWorks, EdBlogs and Wikispaces.

 Gabriel Rodriguez, Digital Curator